TemoLomidze/devopsintern/Task6/README.md

 ![alt tag](https://github.com/TemoLomidze/devopsintern/blob/master/Task6/screenshots/ssh-cred.png)
 <br>
    ## 4
-##### We have Create a Freestyle project.
+##### We have to Create a Freestyle project.
 Which will show the current date as a result of execution.
 <br>
 For that we need to install Jenkins plugin called: **Timestamp**, it will show our current time and date.
 After installing plugin go to **Configure System**, find **Build Timestamp**, enable it, if disabled.
 Configure for your local timezone.